 Making whipped cream frosting is very easy.
 Let me review it with you:

-- Beat softened block-style cream cheese, confectioners’ sugar, and vanilla extract together until completely smooth.
+- Beat softened brick-style cream cheese, confectioners’ sugar, and vanilla extract together until completely smooth.
 (Below left.)

 - As the mixer is running, slowly pour in cold heavy cream.